Using SD memory cards for GoPro cameras can be very confusing as each camera has different specs and different compatibility requirements.

-To make things simple, I’ve put together this nice guide to help you find the best micro sd memory card for your GoPro Hero 6.
+To make things simple, I’ve put together this nice guide to help you find the best micro sd memory cards for your GoPro Hero6.

 Best Memory Cards GoPro Hero 6